arlobelshee/InnovatingTeams.github.io/README.md

 Edit docs/README.tmpl.md.
 That is used to generate both the website's readme page and the root directory's README.md.

-# RawTemplate
+# InnovatingTeams

-> Your tagline
+> Effective teams in 5000 person organizations

 ## Getting Started

-See the main website at <https://github.com/Product/Product.github.io/>.
+See the main website at <https://github.com/InnovatingTeams/InnovatingTeams.github.io/>.

 ## Contributing